BitcoinDeveloperNetwork/tutorials/running-a-node-on-synology/index.md

-#  Running up a Bitcoin node on Synology NAS
+#  Running a Bitcoin node on Synology NAS

 ## Introduction

-In this tutorial, we will be walking through the steps of setting up a bitcoin node docker container on a Synology Network-attached storage (NAS) device in just a few simple steps.
+In this tutorial, we will be setting up a bitcoin node docker container on a Synology Network-attached storage (NAS) device using  just a few simple steps.

 ## Background